ElCuboNegro/owly-torre-chrome--extension/README.md

 - in your Chrome browser go to chrome://extensions/ and tick the box that says "Developer mode"
 - now click "Load unpacked extension..." and choose the build folder you just created
-- you can now use Data Selfie, the extension icon (the eye) should now appear in your toolbar
+- you can now use OwO, the extension icon (the eye) should now appear in your toolbar
 - it is tracking if the eye is black (instead of gray) and if you can see a clock at the bottom left in your facebook window

 #### Known bugs